 Level 2 – Beyond the Basics is designed for players under FIDE Elo 1800.
 This aligns nicely with the next ChessGoals level and is recommended in the intermediate 2 study plan.
 The second level focuses more on positional and strategic, finding an equal balance between tactics and strategy chapters.

 Opening repertoires after 1.e4, a couple of chapters on pawn endgames, mating combinations, and the Greek gift sacrifice.
 Strategy chapters include bad bishops, candidate moves, and improving your pieces.

 10 strategic chapters, which include the open file, trapping pieces, weak points, line blocking, the bishop pair, and the blockade.
 There are also two chapters on rook endgames and four chapters on opening repertoires.

 Level 3 – Mastery

-Another 4 opening chapters: Reti, English, KID, and Grunfeld.
+Another four opening chapters: Reti, English, KID, and Grunfeld.
 Strategic chapters on realizing the advantage, hanging pawns, pawn storms, and pawn majorities.
-Candidate moves and the technique of calculating variations is covered.
+Candidate moves and the technique of calculating variations are covered.

 For players rated under 1100, chess.com is the one-stop-shop best resource for improvement.
 Chess.com lessons are the best place to get started with learning strategy and will prepare you for the Yusupov series.
 Players rated over 1100 should select the appropriate Yusupov level and try to work through approximately one level per year.